-26. Sea Level Rise Impacts to Ecosystems
+24. Sea Level Rise Impacts to Ecosystems

-Sea level rise will also alter estuary habitats as salt water moves into areas that were previously dominated by fresh water.
+Sea level rise will also disrupt the fresh/salt water balance in estuaries as salt water moves into areas that were previously dominated by fresh water.

-As an example, in Skagit Delta marshes (WA), with 18 inches of sea level rise, juvenile Chinook salmon are projected to decline by 211,000.
+As an example, in Skagit Delta marshes (WA), with 18 inches of sea level rise, could harm juvenile Chinook salmon killing an estimated 211,000 fish.